-*Note that personnel records are maintained by Human Resources; student records are maintained by the Office of the University Registrar.
+*Note that Human Resources maintain personnel records; student records are maintained by the Office of the University Registrar.
 For records on Alberta College (1903-2001) please contact the City of Edmonton Archives (780) 496-5989.

 Access to Archival Records and Special Collections

 The Archives’ reading room has limited seating capacity and is reserved for individuals using our collections.
 Individuals seeking a place for group work or a quiet place to study should use areas in the library designated for that purpose.

 Access to records in the Archives is subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP) of Alberta.

 Hours and Contact